barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

   - [Model Training](#model)

 # Exploration<a name="explore"></a>
 CA Student & School Data Files can be found on [California's DoE website](https://www.cde.ca.gov/ds/sd/sd/).
-However, they are tab delimited .txt files with fields that vary across years ('81-92, '93-97, '98-08, '09-16).
+However, they are tab delimited .txt files with fields that vary across years.

 ## Enrollment
+Within student enrollment data lies a story.
+I hope that visualizing the data will encourage others to tell their sides of that story and bring it to light.

-Data files are saved on a yearly basis.
+Data files are saved on a yearly basis with minor field changes across 4 timespans (['81-92](https://www.cde.ca.gov/ds/sd/sd/fsenr81to92.asp), ['93-97](https://www.cde.ca.gov/ds/sd/sd/fsenr93.asp), ['98-08](https://www.cde.ca.gov/ds/sd/sd/fsenr98.asp), ['09-16](https://www.cde.ca.gov/ds/sd/sd/fsenr.asp)).
+Mainly the changes are to racial/ethnic designation codes, so analysis involving ethnicity will require some wrangling.

 # Cleaning<a name="clean"></a>
 I first convert them to data tables: